fetep/pencil/docs/pencil_options.md

   Set this to false to disable automatic refreshing.

-* :host_sort ["default", "sensible", "numeric"], optional, default "default"]
+* :host_sort ["builtin", "sensible", "numeric"], optional, default "sensible"]

-  *FIXME actually implement this*

-  Set to "default" to sort using ruby's builtin String sort.
+  Set to "builtin" to sort using ruby's builtin String sort.

   Set to "sensible" if you want to sort like this: